 These regime-specific patterns can be understood in terms of how EC and MA relate to stimulus space.
-EC and MA inform us about the alignment between two systems' decision boundaries in stimulus space -- the degree to which two systems agree, but they are sensitive to the data distribution on which they are computed~\cite{geirhos-2020-beyond,xu2025measuring}.
-As different distortion levels produce distinct data distributions occupying different regions of stimulus space, computing EC and MA across pooled distortion levels would conflate alignment patterns that may differ substantially across these regions.
-Our findings support this concern: EC and MA vary considerably across distortion levels within the same distortion type, demonstrating that pooling across severity levels would obscure meaningful variation in alignment.
+EC and MA inform us about the alignment between two systems' decision boundaries in stimulus space.
+They measure the degree to which two systems agree on where the distinctions between classes are, but are sensitive to where in stimulus space the concentration of stimuli sit~\cite{geirhos-2020-beyond,xu2025measuring}.
+Different distortion levels, and to a lesser degree different types, produce distinct data distributions and occupy different regions of stimulus space.
+Computing EC and MA across pooled conditions would conflate alignment patterns that may differ substantially across these regions.